 By changing and strengthening how we plan and work with other public bodies, we have improved services that haven't performed well previously.
-For example, working with Cwm Taf University Health Board and Merthyr Council in its first full year of operation, our Stay Well@home service, has supported people leaving hospital to return to their home or care home more quickly and safely when they are well enough.
+For example, working with Cwm Taf University Health Board and Merthyr Council in its first full year of operation, our Stay Well@home service, people have left hospital and returned to their home or care home more quickly and safely when they are well enough.

-Whilst setting our budget for 2018/19 we needed to make savings of £9.8Million.
-We were able to do this by becoming more efficient in how we purchase goods and services, changing how the Council is structured, investing in technology and improving how we work with others.
+In 2018/19, whilst setting our budget for 2018/19 we needed to make savings of £9.8Million.
+We were able to do this by becoming more efficient in how we purchase goods and services, changing how the Council is structured, investing in technology and improve how we work with others.
 We were also able to keep Council Tax increase to 3.3%, the lowest increase in Wales.